 At Newlands we have a fully trained Emotional Literacy Support Assistant who is available to support vulnerable pupils.
 She works under the guidance and supervision of the Hampshire Educational Psychology Service.

 What training is provided for the staff at Newlands who are working with children with additional needs?

-At Newlands Primary we have a dedicated Special Educational Needs Co-ordinator, Mrs Robertson.
+At Newlands Primary we have a dedicated Special Educational Needs Co-ordinator, Mrs Walker.
 She is a fully qualified teacher with experience of teaching Infant and Junior pupils.
-She has also completed a Masters level qualification with the University of Winchester in Special Educational Needs.
-In her absence the Deputy Head, Mrs Baigent, is acting SENCO.
+She has also completed a Masters level qualification in Special Educational Needs.

 At Newlands we are committed to ensuring that staff are trained to meet the needs of pupils with additional needs and their knowledge is updated when necessary.
 Recently, whole school training has been delivered by the Hampshire Educational Psychology Service to teachers, Learning Support Assistants and Lunchtime Supervisors.

 As a school we work closely with a range of external specialist services which are relevant to our pupils’ needs.
 These may include Speech and Language Therapists, Behaviour Support Workers, Parent Support Advisors, Social Workers, Paediatricians and Educational Psychologists.
 In addition the Special Educational Needs Co-ordinator and Head Teacher are able to consult with Hampshire County Council for advice and support.
 We also have specialist ELSA support (emotional literacy support) which is supervised by the Hampshire Education Psychology Service.

 What specialist services are Newlands able to access?